brandonyapel/MEAN_Appetizer/README.md

 - [ ] Add a sell all inventory button
 - [ ] Host on Heroku
 - [ ] Each market item should have a limited inventory
+- [ ] Convert this project to use a SQL database
+- [ ] Allow users to log in with google (OAuth)
+- [ ] Allow users to reset their password if they lose it

 ## Documentation